 37. Bucknell University

-Bucknell University is located in central Pennsylvania and is primarily known for being a liberal arts college with outstanding programs in management and engineering, as well as the arts and humanities.
+Bucknell University is located in central Pennsylvania.
+It is a private liberal arts college with outstanding programs in management and engineering, as well as the arts and humanities.

 Nearby are the president’s house, sorority houses, Hunt Hall, dorms for first-year students, and a gymnasium.

 36. University of California Los Angeles

 The University of California Los Angeles (UCLA) is a 400-acre campus.
 It is located in Los Angeles, California, home to Hollywood, Beverly Hills, and the nation’s oldest film scene.

 UCLA’s quadrangular courtyard is one of the best in the country.
 Surrounding the beautiful quad is the Powell Library, Royce Hall, and the Humanities Building, also known as Kinsey Hall.
 There are a total of 163 buildings on campus.
 It is close to Sunset Boulevard and the Westwood shopping district.